joffrey-bion/chrome-devtools-kotlin/protocol/README.md

 There are 2 kinds of "target types":

-* the "protocol" target types are the ones that are used in the protocol for the `TargetInfo.type` field, but besides that they don't translate to Kotlin target types in this library.
+* the "protocol" target types are the ones that are used in the protocol for the `TargetInfo.type` field, but besides that they don't translate to Kotlin target types in this library, because they don't offer different capabilities on the server.
-* the "DevTools agent host" types are more pragmatic, and are a more real/pragmatic embodiment of what a target type is.
-  They directly relate to Chromium's implementation, and they are represented by `*Target` interfaces in the Kotlin code generation.
+* the "DevTools agent host" types directly relate to Chromium's implementation, which means they represent the target types based on their capabilities (the domains they support).
+This is why they are represented by `*Target` interfaces in the Kotlin code generation of this library.

 The list of "protocol" target types is effectively defined by the set of `const char DevToolsAgentHost::kTypeX[]` [constants in Chromium's source](https://source.chromium.org/chromium/chromium/src/+/main:content/browser/devtools/devtools_agent_host_impl.cc;l=126-140).